fantashley/vaxalert/README.md

   -second-dose
         only search for appointments for second dose -state-codes string
-        comma-separated list of state codes -twilio-account-sid string
+        comma-separated list of state codes to search in -twilio-account-sid string
         Twilio account sid for SMS alerting -twilio-auth-token string